sreeja-goud-02/learn-git-branching/README.md

 In Git, branches are extremely lightweight.
 A branch is simply a pointer to a specific commit—nothing more

 <img width="1361" height="824" alt="Screenshot 2025-12-22 144828" src="https://github.com/user-attachments/assets/98a7e540-2ae1-4158-a7ee-0fbdacad1939" />

+The following command is used to create and switch to a new branch in a single step: git checkout -b bugfix